spatial-ucsb/ConceptsOfSpatialInformation/CoreConceptsHs/README.md

 See the [Readme](../README.md) in the parent directory for general information about the Core Concepts.

-Right now the implementation is in a proof of concept state and should not be considered stable for a production environment.
+Currently, the implementation is in a proof of concept state and should not be considered stable for a production environment.

 Contents
 ----------------------